Cannon AFB hosts DoD’s first 2-day water resiliency workshop

 |0

-This work, Cannon AFB hosts DoD’s first 2-day water resiliency workshop [Image 5 of 5], by SrA Mateo Parra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cannon AFB hosts DoD’s first 2-day water resiliency workshop, by Maj.
+Jaclyn Pienkowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.